 There is a simple technique that allows a user to select a random address location as the starting point for a read operation.
-This involves using the first two bytes of a write operation to set the internal address followed by subsequent read operations.
+This involves using the first three bytes of a write operation to set the internal address followed by subsequent read operations.

 To perform a selective read, the bus master sends out the slave address with the LSB (R/W) set to 0.
 This specifies a write operation.
-According to the write protocol, the bus master then sends the word address byte that is loaded into the internal address latch.
-After the FM24C16B acknowledges the word address, the bus master issues a START condition.
+According to the write protocol, the bus master then sends the address bytes that are loaded into the internal address latch.
+After the FM24W256 acknowledges the address, the bus master issues a START condition.
 This simultaneously aborts the write operation and allows the read command to be issued with the slave address LSB set to a '1'.
 The operation is now a current address read.